UltraMessaging/um_troubleshoot/README.md

 In the middle pane, expand "LBT-RM Protocol", "NAK Confirmation Header".
 The "Reason" is "NAK Ignored (0x1)", which means that the NAK arrived too soon after the source had already sent the retransmission for the packet(s).

 Expand the "NCF List".
 There is one entry: 0xb89.

-Since this is sent in response to NAK for sequence 0xb8, let's look for that NAK.
+Since this is sent in response to the NAK for sequence 0xb8, let's look for that NAK.
 Filter on "lbtrm.nak.list.nak==0xb8".
 You should see: